Polyrom/Polyrom/README.md

-👋 Hi there!
-💁 I'm Roman
+Hi!
+I'm Roman.

-🐍 Backend Python Developer
+𓆙 Backend Pythonista by day.
- λ Neophyte Clojurian
+λ &nbsp;&nbsp; Neophyte Clojurian by night.

-📫 Drop me a line: t.me/alropo
+This profile is generally a drop-all experimental space for me.